NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

 the package we want to list plugins from.

 To validate a plugin we will need the full path to the plugin you want validated.
-See an example of this shown below.Notice the use of aliases in case you want to use these commands in shorthand style.
+See an example of this shown below.
+Notice the use of aliases in case you want to use these commands in shorthand style.

 ::